 Across Cornwall, folk music nights and events can now be found at local pubs such as the Countryman, the Moth and Moon, Cornish Bank, Botallack Count House and Old Ale House.
 These events are informal but loved.
 They are kept free of charge and stress, especially for new musicians who may want a more relaxed event.

 These Cornish folk music groups have now become so prominent that they are now welcoming folk musicians from around the British Isles, Europe and North America especially from Ireland and the United States of America.
-These genres do not always have the popularity to have their own spaces, often resulting in shared venues.
+These genres do not always have the popularity to have their own spaces thus often performing in shared venues with their Cornish counterparts.

-However Cornish folk music still maintains several dedicated venues such as the countryman.
-Other venues like the Moth and Moon have become fascinating amalgamations of music from many origins encourage people from all backgrounds come together and share songs.
+However Cornish folk music still maintains several dedicated venues such as the Countryman if that is your preference.
+Other venues like the Moth and Moon have become fascinating amalgamations of music from many origins that encourage people from all backgrounds to come together and share songs, folk music has been so inspirational to some attendees that they have begun writing their own songs in folk style these modern folk songs can occasionally be heard at these shared venues such as The Moth and The Moon and Cornish Bank in Falmouth.

 The sense of friendliness and welcoming atmosphere at these events is unmatched.
 They welcome all.
 Whether you’re Cornish or not.
 Can play an instrument or sing.
 Or even if you just want to be a part of the audience and listen.

-Folk music is still rising in popularity and everyone is welcome and encouraged to take part, and there are hopes that it will be as popular as it once was.
+Folk music is still rising in popularity and everyone is welcome and encouraged to take part, and there are hopes that it could the heights of popularity it enjoyed all those years ago returning a part of lost identity to the county.